jkriege2/JKQtPlotter/examples/simpletest_imageplot/README.md

-    // 3. make data available to JKQtPlotter by adding it to the internal datastore.
+    // 3. make data available to JKQTPLotter by adding it to the internal datastore.
     //    In this step the contents of C-array airydisk is copied into a column
     //    of the datastore in row-major order size_t cAiryDisk=ds->addCopiedImageAsColumn(airydisk, NX, NY, "imagedata");